AndyPelaez/ContactsApi/README.md

 ### DEVELOPMENT MODE

 > - Before running the api, ensure the connection string is rigth in the env file(.env.development)
-> - Run “npm run migrate:up” to execute all migrations
+> - Run “npm run migrate:dev:up” to execute all migrations
 > - RUN “npm run start:dev” to run the api server